 If your long-term goal is to collect as many United miles as possible, you’ll earn thousands more miles a year by applying for one or more Ink business rewards cards, particularly the Ink Preferred which we rate as the best small business card available today.
 The card delivers what we consider the highest value signup bonus currently available at 80,000 Ultimate Rewards points, a set of functional bonus categories on up to $150,000 per year in business expenses, and you can transfer points to 11 different hotel and airline partners—including United Mileage Plus.

-Alternatively, the 50,000-mile offer on the United Business Card wraps up on March 18, 2019.
+Alternatively, the up to 100,000-mile offer on the United Business Card wraps up on March 18, 2019.
 If you already hold all the Ink cards you need and think you’ll maximize the benefits on offer, you might want to get an application in while the bonus is at an all-time high.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.